Space Launch System: EUS options

-In 2013, NASA and Boeing analyzed the performance of several EUS engine options.
+In 2013, NASA and Boeing analyzed the performance of several Exploration Upper Stage (EUS) engine options.
 The analysis was based on a second-stage usable propellant load of 105 metric tons, and compared stages with four RL10 engines, two MARC-60 engines, or one J-2X engine.
 In 2014, NASA also considered using the European Vinci instead of the RL10, which offered the same specific impulse but with 64% greater thrust, which would allow for the same performance at a lower cost.

-In 2018, Blue Origin submitted a proposal to replace the Exploration Upper Stage with a cheaper alternative to be designed and fabricated by the company, but it was rejected by NASA in November 2019 on multiple grounds; these included lower performance compared to the existing EUS design, incompatibility of the proposal with the height of the door of the Vehicle Assembly Building being only 390 ft, and unacceptable acceleration of Orion components such as its solar panels due to the higher thrust of the engines being used for the fuel tank.
+In 2018, Blue Origin submitted a proposal to replace the EUS with a cheaper alternative to be designed and fabricated by the company, but it was rejected by NASA in November 2019 on multiple grounds; these included lower performance compared to the existing EUS design, incompatibility of the proposal with the height of the door of the Vehicle Assembly Building being only 390 ft, and unacceptable acceleration of Orion components such as its solar panels due to the higher thrust of the engines being used for the fuel tank.